 If your dog has been eating feces, you will not want to be greeted with a lick.
 You may want to clean their mouth out after eating poop.
 Consider offering him a drink of water or gently flushing his mouth out with normal drinking water to reduce the possible bacterial or parasite load.

 Step 3: Analyze Their Overall Wellbeing

 Look for any signs of sickness, and take notes.
 Your veterinarian will need to know if there are any signs or symptoms of being ill.
-Watch for things like excessive drooling, restlessness, and vomiting or diarrhea.
+Watch for things like excessive drooling, restlessness, vomiting, or diarrhea.
 Any of these symptoms will be important for your vet to know.

 Step 4: Make Sure Nothing Else Was Eaten